pablo-csv/ibex35/README.md

 # ibex35
-Simple web with IBEX 35 close prices
+Simple web with IBEX 35 close prices for personal use